-Veracode’s VAST Program Named a Finalist in the Financial World Innovation Awards for the Most Innovative Financial Services Solution.
+VAST Program Wins the Financial World Innovation Award for the Most Innovative Financial Services Solution

-The Veracode Vendor Application Security Testing (VAST) program has been named a finalist in the Financial World Innovation Awards in recognition for its ability to deliver a solution to the complex problem of third party application security in the category of “Technology vendors – Most Innovative financial services solution”.
+The Veracode Vendor Application Security Testing (VAST) program has won the Financial World Innovation Awards in recognition for its ability to deliver a solution to the complex problem of third party application security in the category of “Technology Vendors – Most Innovative Financial Services Solution”.

 It has been almost exactly a year since we conducted the first top 1 million security headers report so it is a great time to re-run the analysis and see how well security header adoption is growing.
 As before, the latest Chrome and Firefox User-Agent strings were used to make requests to the top 1 million sites over both HTTP and HTTPS.
 Out of the 2,589,918 responses we had over 100,000 distinct security headers and values to analyze.